General Core Course Requirements

 Candidates for a Master of Arts degree in International Relations are required to write a Master’s Paper (commonly referred to as an MA Paper) as the capstone component of their degree.
 The paper may take one of two forms: students can choose to write either a traditional research paper or a policy paper.
 Students are given broad latitude in selecting topics and approaches, in consultation with their advisers.
 Additional information on the MA Paper may be found here.

-All MA Papers must be defended orally in front of a panel of three professors, who are chosen by the department (one of the three professors will be the student’s adviser).
+All MA Papers must be defended orally in front of a panel of three professors, who are chosen by the School (one of the three professors will be the student’s adviser).
 The purpose of the oral examination is to test the student’s knowledge in the area of research related to the MA paper and the student’s ability to discuss that knowledge at length in a clear and organized manner.
 Oral Defenses are held three times each year, in September, December, and April.
 Further information as well as current exam schedules may be found here.

-Students in the International Affairs and IR & Religion programs are expected to finish the MA Paper by the end of their second year in the program.
+Students in the International Affairs and International Relations & Religion programs are expected to finish the MA Paper by the end of their second year in the program.
 Students in the other degree programs often do most of the work on their MA Paper after completing coursework.
 Therefore, many students will require one additional semester after finishing their course work in order to complete their degree program.
 While working only on their MA Paper, students register as a continuing student each semester until work on the MA paper is completed.
 See here for more details on continuing student status.

 Students are not permitted to defend their MA Paper until all other requirements of the degree have been met.
 Exception: In the case of students defending in December or April, it is understood that the students’ current semester courses may not yet have concluded at the time of the Oral Defense.